-Buildings 40 years
+40 years

-Leasehold improvements Lesser of useful life or lease term
+Lesser of useful life or lease term

-Collection storage fixtures 15 years
+15 years

-Furniture, fixtures and equipment 5 years

-Automotive equipment 5 years
+5 years

-Computer equipment and software 3 years
+3 years

 The Autry evaluates the impairment of long-lived assets in accordance with FASB ASC 360, Property, Plant and Equipment, whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Upon such an occurrence, recoverability of assets to be held and used is measured by comparing the carrying amount for the assets to the undiscounted future net cash flows expected to be generated by the asset.
 If the carrying amount exceeds its estimated future cash flows, an impairment charge is recognized in the amount by which the carrying amount exceeds the fair value of the asset.
-There was no impairment of long-lived assets noted in 2021 and 2020.
+There was no impairment of long-lived assets noted in 2022 and 2021.